ishpunyanim/fractal-fashion/README.md

-# fractal-fashion

-Perfect — here’s a **concise, honest, and technically clear** `README.md` draft for your **Fractal Fashion (Julia Set Renderer)** project.
-It’s written in a professional but minimal tone — something that looks genuine on GitHub or a portfolio link.

----

-# Fractal Fashion — Julia Set Renderer in C
+# fractal-fashion - Julia Set Renderer in C

 ### Overview

 **Fractal Fashion** is a simple exploration of fractal geometry, implemented from scratch in **C** using the **SDL2** library for visualization.
-It renders the **Julia set** — a complex mathematical structure defined by iterative functions over the complex plane.
+It renders the **Julia set** : a complex mathematical structure defined by iterative functions over the complex plane.

 The goal of this project was to learn: